tbishaw-stat6250/course-questions-wiki/week-08/README.md

 - Question (lceballos-stat6250): How do you convert numbers to characters?
 - Answer (lceballos-stat6250): Using the PUT(source,format) statement
 - *Question* (sbagdi-stat6250): How to convert data values from numeric to character values?
+- *Question*(kamirneni-stat6250): What happens if one creates a variable in the PUT function?
+- *Answer*(kamirneni-stat6250): It creates a character variable whose length is equal to the format width.